zidanaetrna/somnia-auto/README.md

 ## Notes

 1. **Wallet Funding**:
-   - Generated wallets start with zero balance.
-Ensure the main wallet funds them with `STT` for gas fees and `$PING`/`$PONG` tokens for transfers.
+   - Please fund your main wallet with STT, Ping and Pong in order to make the bot running perfectly.

 2. **Security**:
    - Never share your `.env` file or `privatekey.json` file.
 These contain sensitive information.